- Drive scenic Chapman's Peak Drive to the Cape of Good Hope

 Day 2: Guided Cape Peninsula Sidecar Tour

-Hit the road with your guide for a full-day sidecar adventure on this Cape Peninsula your.
-The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the south-western extremity of the African continent.
-At the southern end of the peninsula are Cape Point and the Cape of Good Hope.
+Hit the road with your guide for a full-day sidecar adventure on this Cape Peninsula tour.
+The Cape Peninsula is a rocky outcrop that juts out into the Atlantic Ocean at the southwestern extremity of the African continent.
+Cape Point and the Cape of Good Hope are at the southern end of the peninsula.
 On the northern end is Table Mountain, overlooking Cape Town.
 The Cape Peninsula has outstanding flora and fauna and is part of the UNESCO World Heritage Cape Floral Region.

 Day 3: Shark Cage Diving Adventure

 Get an early start for your full-day shark diving adventure.
 Meet the rest of your group at the Great White House in Kleinbaai, a two-hour drive from Cape Town, where you'll gather for breakfast and a wetsuit fitting.
 Throughout the day, you'll be accompanied by a marine biologist and an expert crew, who will guide you on the whole experience.
 No previous diving experience is necessary.

 Kick things off with a pre-trip safety briefing and a biology lesson on the life history of great white sharks.
 From here, make the short walk down to the harbor to board Slashfin—a custom-designed luxury boat named after a legendary shark with a unique dorsal fin.
 It's an exhilarating 20-25 minute boat ride to Dyer Island, which, together with the nearby Geyser Island, forms a narrow channel known as Shark Alley.
 Keep in mind that depending on the time of year, the ride to Shark Alley can be quite cold and windy, so be sure to bring a jacket.